BelG13/apple-rag-system/README.md

 This command:

-- Extracts notes from the macOS Notes app.
+- Extracts data from the macOS apps data (notes and mails).
 - Creates embeddings using the all-MiniLM-L6-v2 model.
 - Stores the embeddings in ChromaDB.

 #### Auto sync
-To sync notes automatically from the macOS Notes app to the ChromaDB vector database and generate embeddings:
+To sync n automatically:
 ```
 python main.py --mode='sync' --auto'
 ```

-This command periodically and Extracts notes from the macOS Notes app and update the chroma database if there is new notes that are not stored.
+This command periodically and Extracts the data.

-### Query Notes
+### Query
-To ask a question about your notes using RAG:
+To ask a question about your data using RAG:
 ```
 python main.py --mode='query' --query="Your question here"
 ```

-This command retrieves relevant notes from ChromaDB and uses the language model to generate an answer.
+This command retrieves relevant data from ChromaDB and uses the language model to generate an answer.

 ## Notes

-Ensure the macOS Notes app is installed and contains the notes you want to sync.
 The HF_EMBEDDING_MODEL can be changed to another Hugging Face embedding model, but all-MiniLM-L6-v2 is the default.
 Set TOKENIZERS_PARALLELISM to true or false based on your performance needs.